tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 - you disclose your affiliation
 - you only do so where relevant

-If all of those conditions are true, then self-promotion is not spam and therefore not `k`.
+If all of those conditions are true, then self-promotion is not spam and therefore `f` and not `k`.
 If any of them are false, self-promotion is `k`.

 ### Self-vandalism
 Self-vandalism is where a user vandalises their own post by replacing all its useful content with something like "xxxxxxxxxxxxxxxxxxxxxxxx", or "deleted deleted deleted".
 For self-vandalism, use [`tp-`](https://github.com/Charcoal-SE/SmokeDetector/wiki/Commands#privileged-commands-as-reply).
 At a system level, we'd want to catch and block people doing this, but it's not worth blacklisting the user because it's usually a one-time incident.
 Most users, when warned, don't do it again.